mosra/magnum/src/MagnumExternal/OpenGL/GLES3/README.md

     .../flextGLgen.py -D . -t . extensions.txt

-It will generate `flextGL.h` file.
+It will generate `flextGL.h` and `flextGL.cpp` files.
 As usual, be sure to check the diff for suspicious changes and whitespace-at-EOL (although there shouldn't be any).